ryan-m-may/MERNBook/README.md

             2 - upon refresh of a page, app gets stuck on an eternal loading screen.
 Might be because state isn't being updated?
             discovered on 2/22/2021

+            3 - if there is a profile with no user, developers page will not load because it gets stuck searching for an ID that does not exist. discovered on 2/22/2021

 fixed bugs: